ZhangLeUestc/VideoReid-TPAMI2020/README.md

 ## Dataset Downloads
 Please Download the [Mars](http://www.liangzheng.com.cn/Project/project_mars.html) Dataset firstly.

+## Training Example
+CUDA_VISIBLE_DEVICES=2,3,4 python main_mars.py -b 132 -d mars --epoch 100  --instances_num 6 --cnnlr 0.5e-2  --logs-dir logs/mars/

+## Testing Example

+CUDA_VISIBLE_DEVICES=2,3,4 python test_mars.py

+## Pretrained models:

+We also provide the pretrained models in [Google Drive](https://zhangleuestc.github.io/)

+##Notes

+1. Although the KemenyYoung method used in the paper is theotically tidy, it is somehow time consuing.
+Motivated by the [TSN](https://github.com/yjxiong/temporal-segment-networks) framework, we pool the visual features for a pool of sparsely sampled frames and then re-identify based on the Euclidean distance amongest all the gallery videos.
+This version performs on par with the KemenyYoung methods but is much faster.
+However, if you are still interested in the implementation of the KemenyYoung method, please feel free to contact me.

+2. As Mars is the largest video re-id datasets, we sparsely sample several frames from all tracklet during training to speed up the training process.

+3. One may modify the sampling strategy used in the training and testing part to improve our results.

 ## Citations
 Please cite the following papers if you use this repository in your research work:
 ```sh